 Kids Love Them, Too

 During my boys’ football season, they worked out really hard and their energy was drained quickly.
 I was looking for a quick snack they could eat before a game or practice to give them some energy.
-They usually ate fruit before a game but they lost energy by half time.
-These protein bites gave them the boost they needed to get to half time.
-Another couple of Protein Brownie Bites at halftime with an orange or apple slices and they were ready for the second half.
+They usually ate fruit before a game but they lost energy by half-time.
+These protein bites gave them the boost they needed to get to half-time.
+Another couple of Protein Brownie Bites at halftime with orange or apple slices and they were ready for the second half.

-My daughter’s cheerleader squad also enjoy these.
-They are very energetic girls and Protein Brownie Bites helps boost their energy for their half time performances.
+My daughter’s cheerleader squad also enjoys these.
+They are very energetic girls and Protein Brownie Bites help boost their energy for their halftime performances.

 Dark chocolate chips are also a delicious addition.

 Slivered almonds can be added as well to add to the flavor and texture.

 Shredded unsweetened coconut is another great addition for texture and flavour.